 The evaluation utilised various resources available to the public to include:

-The EDGE of Existence programme4; The IUCN Red List of Threatened SpeciesTM1; Annually published reports and animal accounts; individual CCZ's; European Co-operative Breeding Programmes; BIAZA6 published data; EEPs and ESPs7 data from EAZA8 and the public opinion ICM Research survey.
+The EDGE of Existence programme4; The IUCN Red List of Threatened SpeciesTM1; Annually published reports and animal accounts; individual CCZ's; European Co-operative Programmes; BIAZA6 published data; EEPs and ESPs7 data from EAZA8 and the public opinion ICM Research survey.

 This organisation emphasises and records data about the highest risk animals that are at risk of becoming extinct at a global level.
 To prevent the species claimed by the CCZ from being excluded, the researchers combined the certified Red List classes of Conservation Dependent, Vulnerable, Nearly Threatened, Severely Endangered as well as Extinct from the Wilderness underneath the name ‘Conservation Concern'.